Tesla Model X: Reception

 Consumer Reports wrote that the all-wheel-drive Model X 90D largely disappoints, as rear doors are prone to pausing and stopping, the second-row seats cannot be folded, and the cargo capacity is too limited.
 Even its panoramic, helicopter-like windshield was disapproved, as it is not tinted enough to offset the brightness of a sunny day.
 Consumer Reports added that overall "the ride is too firm and choppy for a $110,000 car".

 Car and Driver, despite some criticism of the Model X falcon wing doors, approved of the panoramic windshield, stating "We were left dumbfounded, like slack-jawed tourists endlessly looking upward.
 Lose the Falcon Wing doors, Elon; the windshield is the Model X's best gimmick".
 Overall, it was given a rating of 5/5 stars, stating "There are no other electric SUVs at the moment.
 And even against fossil-fuel-fed SUVs, the Tesla's effortless performance and efficiency can't be matched."

 Motoring journalist Jeremy Clarkson's made his first review of a Tesla vehicle in 10 years, on his TV show The Grand Tour in February 2018; Clarkson gave a positive review of the car that he called "fabulous" that is unlike anything on the road.
-Lawyers were present during the review presumably because Clarkson's previous scathing review of the original Roadster caused a lawsuit.
+Lawyers were present during the review; Gizmodo posited that this was because Clarkson's previous scathing review of the original Roadster led to a lawsuit.

 The 2016 Model X was named one of the top ten tech cars in 2016 by IEEE Spectrum.